COMP SCI 7081 - Computer Systems

 General Course Information

-Course Code COMP SCI 7081 Course Computer Systems Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Mathematics as taught in MATHS 1012 or MATHS 1008 Restrictions Master of Computing and Innovation, Graduate Diploma in Computer Science and Graduate Certificate in Computer Science students only.
-Course Description Information storage representation, Memory organisation and hierarchy, Processor fundamentals, assembler programming, assembler operation, subroutine calling mechanisms, linking/loading, Input-output and device controllers, requirements for supporting an operating system and device drivers.
+Course Code COMP SCI 7081 Course Computer Systems Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Prerequisites COMP SCI 7103, COMP SCI 7202, COMP SCI 7202B or COMP SCI 7208 Assumed Knowledge Mathematics as taught in MATHS 1012 or MATHS 1008 and MATHS 1004 Restrictions Master of Computing and Innovation, Master of Data Science, Master of Cyber Security, Grad Dip in Computer Science and Grad Cert in Computer Science students only Course Description This course introduces the elements of computer systems from the level of basic hardware gates, through to compilers, languages and applications.
+The aim is to give an overview of the layered nature of computer systems and how the use of simple interfaces can make the design of complex and powerful systems possible.
+Topics covered include: digital logic, memory, processors, assembly language, virtual machines, recursive descent parsing, code generation and operating systems.

 The full timetable of all activities for this course can be accessed from Course Planner.